IABTechLab/uid2docs/docs/guides/operator-guide-aws-marketplace.md

         endscript
 }
 ```
-- The explanation of the above config can be found https://linux.die.net/man/8/logrotate or running logrotate man in the linux environment
+- For a detailed explaination of this config, see [logrotate(8) - Linux man page](https://linux.die.net/man/8/logrotate) or run `logrotate man` in the Linux environment.

 #### cronjob config
-- The logrotate will have the below script generated in /etc/cron.daily by default:
+- The logrotate generates the following script in `/etc/cron.daily` by default:
 ```
 #!/bin/sh